 Benefits of iLASIK at Southside Eye Care in Chesapeake, VA include:

 - Provides an accuracy for ablation

-IntraLase® has redefined the world of LASIK vision correction.
-Also known as blade-free LASIK, the IntraLase® all-laser procedure eliminates the need for a metal blade during surgery, helping bring clear vision to many people who feel uneasy about going “under the knife” during LASIK.
+IntraLase® has redefined the world of LASIK eye surgery.
+Also known as blade-free LASIK vision correction, the IntraLase® all-laser procedure eliminates the need for a metal blade during surgery, helping bring clear vision to many people who feel uneasy about going “under the knife” during LASIK.

 - Myopia – up to -11.0 diopters, with or without astigmatism, up to -3.0 diopters

 - Hyperopia – up to 3.00 diopters, with or without astigmatism, up to 2.0 diopters

 - Mixed astigmatism – up to 5.0 diopters

 What are the Benefits of iLASIK in Chesapeake VA?

 Because of the low risk of complications and high level of precision it provides, blade-free LASIK treatment has become the standard of care among leading LASIK surgeons and ophthalmic teaching institutions worldwide.

 Compared to LASIK methods that use a microkeratome blade, this minimally invasive and incredibly precise procedure decreases the occurrence of partial flaps, holes in the flap, and other traumatic flap complications.